 SEOs live in constant fear.
 We tremble at the thought of birthdays, holidays, and family events.
-Some of us have tried before and failed; for others the first time still lies ahead.
-It doesn’t matter and it doesn’t get better with time.
+Some of us had tried before and failed; for others, the first time still lies ahead.
+It doesn’t matter, and it doesn’t get better with time.
 You will die inside again and again every time your grandma, while smiling and passing the cookie platter, asks you, “So what exactly do you do in this job of yours?”

 In this article, I’m not going to give you an easy answer you can memorize and use at family gatherings.
 That’s because, of course, I don’t have one.
 I’m as scared of talking to my family about Search Engine Optimization as you probably are.
 There’s nothing to be ashamed of.
 After all, in the history of humanity, encounters with the Unknown haven’t always gone very well.

 If you don’t feel ready for a head-on confrontation just yet, here are some alternative solutions you can use to avoid it all together or just buy some extra time.